FarGroup/FarManager/misc/fexcept/Readme.txt

      In case you do all things correctly, the next time any plugin traps you should see a message:
       +========== Trap log ===========+
-      ¦   Generating trap log file... ¦
+      Â¦   Generating trap log file... Â¦
       +===============================+

      followed by message:
       +================= Exception error... =================+
-      ¦ Plugin:                                              ¦
+      Â¦ Plugin:                                              Â¦
-      ¦   xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  ¦
+      Â¦   xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx  Â¦
-      ¦ executes an error and will be unloaded.              ¦ ¦ The trap log file has been saved to file:            ¦ ¦   yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy  ¦
+      Â¦ executes an error and will be unloaded.              Â¦ Â¦ The trap log file has been saved to file:            Â¦ Â¦   yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy  Â¦
-      ¦------------------------------------------------------¦
+      Â¦------------------------------------------------------Â¦
-      ¦ Do you want to terminate FAR itself ? (recommended)  ¦ ¦                       Yes  No                        ¦
+      Â¦ Do you want to terminate FAR itself ? (recommended)  Â¦ Â¦                       Yes  No                        Â¦
       +======================================================+

      where instead "x" line will be plugin name or FAR.exe itself